vathpela/shim-review/ISSUE_TEMPLATE.md

 Make sure you have provided the following information:

- - [x] link to your code branch cloned from rhboot/shim-review in the form user/repo@tag
+ - [x] link to your code branch cloned from keybase shim-review repo
  - [x] completed README.md file with the necessary information
  - [x] shim.efi to be signed
- - [x] public portion of your certificate embedded in shim (the file passed to VENDOR_CERT_FILE)
+ - [x] public portion of your certificate(s) embedded in shim (the file passed to VENDOR_CERT_FILE)
+ - [x] binaries, for which hashes are added do vendor_db ( if you use vendor_db and have hashes whitelisted )
  - [x] any extra patches to shim via your own git tree or as files
  - [x] any extra patches to grub via your own git tree or as files
  - [x] build logs